DavidAnderson684/simba-plugin-manager-updater/README.md

 ## How to use this class

-There are various ways you can install this class, depending on how much composer you want to use or not use.
+There are two ways you can install this class, depending on whether you wish to use composer or not.
+We recommend using composer, so that your dependencies remain up-to-date without having to take manual actions.

-### 1. Install: Method one: Via composer
+### 1. Install: Method one: Via composer (recommended)

 If you do not already have a composer.json file, then create one: